 Khan Academy is a global classroom of students who learn at their own rate and choose what they want to study.
 Here are reviews and stories of the academy so you can read first hand from teachers and students all over the world.

 Abilene, Texas, is located in west Texas and has a charm all its own.
-Not only is it home to Frontier Texas but Abilene is also the Children’s Storybook Capital of Texas as designated by the 84th Legislature of the State of Texas.
+Not only is it home to Frontier Texas but Abilene is also the Children’s Storybook Capital of Texas as designated by the 84th Legislature of the State of Texas and was designated in 2019 as the Children’s Storybook Capital of America.
 This west Texas town is off I-20 and is definitely worth visiting!